LiamRoy/SoftWareQualityFinalCA/SoftWareQualityFinalCA.md

-# SoftWareQualityFinalCA
-## Introduction

-The goal of this project is to be a reference guide for best practices during software development following a test driven approach.
-The project is about storing information about student grades.

-## Features/Requirements
-- Creating Rubrics
-- Listing Rubrics
-- Adding Rubrics Criteria
-- Get rubrics by name
-- Create student grade
-- Add new student grade
-- Get all student grades
- - Grade Calculations
----
-## Sections
-- Scrum sprint backlog and task estimation
-- Unit testing and Test-Driven development
-- Test coverage metric
-- Team version-control
-- Code-review checklist
----
 # Scrum sprint backlog and task estimation

 Sprint Backlog is a Scrum Artifact.
 Scrum is an agile framework used for developing and delivering software in short periods of time.
 These short periods of time are called sprints, generally a 2-week period that starts with a Sprint plan and ends with the product coded.